 I used to live in zone 7b so I basically planted any fall month I wanted usually around the same time the baby frosting started, though it didn’t seem to matter.

-If you need reference, then you want to look up the USDA map for your hardiness zone.
+If you need a reference, then you want to look up your hardiness zone.

 If you don’t know your plant hardiness zone, you can look it up on this map from the USDA.